Infineon/mtb-example-pmg1-usbpd-sink-capsense/README.md

 Multiple variants of the PDStack library with different feature sets are provided; you can choose the appropriate version based on the features required by the target application.

+   - *PMG1_PD3_SNK_LITE:* Library with support for USB Type-C sink operation and USBPD Revision 3.1 messaging.

+   - *PMG1_PD2_SNK_LITE:* Library with support for USB Type-C sink operation and USBPD Revision 2.0 messaging.
+Using this library will reduce the flash (code) memory usage by the application.

-   - *PMG1_PD3_SNK_LITE*: Library with support for USB Type-C sink operation and USBPD Revision 3.0 messaging.
+   - *PMG1_PD3_SNK_EPR:* Library with support for USB Type-C sink EPR operation and USBPD Revision 3.1 messaging.
 This library is chosen by default.

-   - *PMG1_PD2_SNK_LITE*: Library with support for USB Type-C sink operation and USBPD Revision 2.0 messaging.
-Using this library will reduce the flash (code) memory usage by the application.
+   - *PMG1_PD3_DRP:* Library with support for USB Type-C dual role operation and USBPD Revision 3.1 messaging.

 The library of choice can be selected by editing the *Makefile* in the application folder and changing the value of the `COMPONENTS` variable.
-To use the PD Revision 2.0 library, replace the `PMG1_PD3_SNK_LITE` reference with `PMG1_PD2_SNK_LITE`.
+To disable the EPR feature, set `CY_PD_EPR_ENABLE` to 0 in `DEFINES` in the *Makefile* and replace the `PMG1_PD3_SNK_EPR` reference with `PMG1_PD3_SNK_LITE`.
+To use the PD Revision 2.0 library, replace the reference with `PMG1_PD2_SNK_LITE`.

 ### USBPD port configuration

 The properties of the USB-C port including port role and the default response to various USBPD messages can be configured using the EZ-PD&trade; configurator utility.

 These parameters have been set to the appropriate values for a Power Delivery sink application by default.
-To view or change the configuration, click on the **EZ-PD&trade; Configurator 1.0** item under **Tools** in the Quick Panel to launch the configurator.
+To view or change the configuration, click on the **EZ-PD&trade; Configurator 1.10** item under **Tools** in the Quick Panel to launch the configurator.

 **Figure 3.
 USB Type-C port configuration using EZ-PD&trade;  Configurator**